Neighborhood Energy Challenge - Wind Edition

-To make the process easier and help the city achieve its greenhouse gas reduction goals, The City of Takoma Park initiated an open proposal process and conducted research on rates, business reliability, power sources, and contract terms.
-The result is a partnership with CleanChoice Energy, a locally based Certified B-Corporation and renewable energy company that sources 100% of its power from wind and solar.
+To make the process easier and help the city achieve its greenhouse gas reduction goals, the City of Takoma Park initiated an open proposal process and conducted research on rates, business reliability, power sources, and contract terms.
+In 2018, the City partnered with CleanChoice Energy, a locally based Certified B-Corporation and renewable energy company that sources 100% of its power from wind and solar.

 Community Solar Option